kalrish/guardcheader/README.md

 _INPUT_ and _OUTPUT_ are the names of the files that shall be read and written, respectively.
 They should be different files.

-_BASE_ is the start of the inclusion guard (e.g.: `MYLIB`).
+_BASE_ is the start of the inclusion guard.
 It is used to identify libraries and should not be empty.

 Assuming the hand-written header, which has no inclusion guards, is called `foo.h.in` and belongs to a library called "mylib", just run: